 The wooden jetty at Woodman Point gives this nook in Perth’s south an extra appeal.
 Loved by kids, fishermen and the resident Pelicans, this is a lovely spot to linger for the whole day.

 Perth beaches don’t come more picture-perfect than Mullaloo beach.
 On a calm, windless day this stretch of Perth coastline is perfect for a morning swim and the calm clear waters make it one of the most family-friendly beaches in Perth.

 No list of Perth beaches would be complete without a mention of Perth’s most iconic beach – Cottesloe beach.

 Swimming out to the pylon and eating fish and chips under the Norfolk Pines will always be one of Perth’s quintessential things to do.

 We love City Beach at twilight and reckon it’s one of the best spots for a late afternoon dip in the sea, followed by a sunset picnic on the grass.
-It’s also testament to why Perth beaches are legendary for their sunsets.
+It’s also a testament to why Perth beaches are legendary for their sunsets.

 Don’t forget to be sun smart when you’re out at the beach.
 Take a hat and most importantly put on sun cream before you go out in the sun.
 It takes up to twenty minutes for sun cream to be effective but only 10 minutes to get sun damage.
-Equally important, protect your eyes from sun exposure with a good pair of sunglasses, like this fun pair from Arise Collective.

 Is your favourite beach on this list?
 Let me know in the comments below.

-Save the pin for later:
+Save it for later: